Online Safety Policy 2024.docx

 How will Internet access be authorised?

-• Roselyn House School / The RHISE Service will keep a record of all staff and students who are granted Internet access.
+• Roselyn House School will keep a record of all staff and students who are granted Internet access.
 The record will be kept up-to-date, for instance a member of staff may leave or a student’s access be withdrawn.

 • Our students must apply for Internet access individually by agreeing to abide by the Responsible Internet Use statement.

-• All students and staff who attend Roselyn House School / The RHISE Service must abide by the Responsible Internet Use statement.
+• All students and staff who attend Roselyn House School must abide by the Responsible Internet Use statement.

 • Parents/Carers will be asked to sign and return a consent form.